Chris-F5/ChessEngine/project-essay.md

 In addition, chess has always been of interest to computer scientists because creating a chess playing program proves the ability of a computer to make decisions of its own.

 "Although perhaps of no practical importance, the question is of theoretical interest, and it is hoped that a satisfactory solution of this problem will act as a wedge in attacking other problems of a similar nature and of greater significance." - [Philosophical Magazine, Ser.7, Vol. 41, No. 314 - March 1950 - Programming a Computer for Playing Chess by Claude E. Shannon](https://www.pi.infn.it/~carosi/chess/shannon.txt).

+## Program Overview

+### Graphical User Interface

+The programs graphical user interface enables the user to input their desired moves into a graphical representation of the board.
+The images for the pieces and the board were found under the creative commons licence.
+To play a move, the user clicks on the piece they want to move, then that piece and all the locations it can move to are highlighted.
+Now the user can click on where they want to move their selected piece to.

+### Picking the best move

+After a move has been entered into the GUI, a command containing the new board state is send to the move finding thread.
+Then, the move finding thread creates a list of the possible moves it could play.
+The board states that are the outcome of these moves are referred to as the children of the original board state.
+The move that is eventually chosen will be the move that results in the board state of the highest score.
+For any given board state, if it is the computers turn to move then the score will be equal to the greatest of the scores of the board states children because the computer will pick moves that are favourable for itself, if it is the users turn to move then the score will be equal to the smallest of the scores of the board states children because the user will pick moves that are bad for the computer.
+This iteration must eventually end, so after 3-7 moves the board states score is determined by an evaluation function which considers material on the board and the location of this material.

 ## Picking a language